 If you think people want to read a ton of copy about all the virtues of your product, they don’t.
 Not at first anyway.
 When they are ready to make a purchase they may want more details, but to initially hook them you have to keep it short and sweet.
-You have about 100 words or less to emphasize the main value of the product (what problem does it solve), convince a person why they need it and have a closing line that gets them to buy.
+You have about 100 words to emphasize the main value of the product (what problem does it solve), convince a person why they need it and have a closing line that gets them to buy.

 Here are two good examples of product copy on Maxwell’s Daily Finds & why it works:

 “I love these so much we used to sell them through our little online Apartment Therapy store years ago.
 They were hard to find, but leave it to Anthro to solve that problem.
 Designed for public schools in France, the ‘sweetly scented, softly foaming vegetable-based soap’ rotates and slowly wears down.
 New soap replacements just get screwed onto the ‘spike.’
 It’s a great solution for kitchen sinks, bathrooms without a lot of counter space OR beside bathtubs or outdoor showers.
 Oh, and it’s a conversation starter as well.”

 So in less than 100 words, Maxwell made this product very appealing.